 - Baggage Drop

 Click here for more information.
 Please note our pacers do their very best to hit their targets, they will be running to a chip time, not a gun time therefore please bear this in mind.
 4. Can I wear earphones/listen to music during the race?
 For health and safety reasons, we recommend earphones or any device which may impede hearing/listening to instructions both before and during the race are not used.
 Anyone seen wearing earphones may be asked to remove them and may be disqualified from the race.
 5. What refreshments are available out on the course?
 Water and Energy drinks will be available around the Half Marathon course.
 Grab a bottle or pouch and sip slowly this will top up your energy levels to help you finish strong.
 Please ensure to stick to your pre-race hydration routine, please do not feel like you have to drink at every station.
 Water and Energy drinks will also be available on the finish line, these will help you rehydrate and kick start your recovery process post-race.
 6. Are there any first aid points on the course?
 Yes medical services are located around both courses (including at every drinks station) and at the start and finish areas to ensure your safety.
 7. Are toilets available on the route?
 Yes, there will be limited toilets are available at each drinks station.
 8. Is the course fully marshalled?
 Yes there are marshals at every road junction to ensure you go the right way and to cheer you on.
 Please note most of our marshals are volunteers.
 9. Is there entertainment around the course?
 Yes, in 2018 there were cheerleaders, bands and cheering points, look out for more of the same in 2019.
 Once we have our entertainment confirmed we will post a list of what you can find where on route.
 10. Is there a time limit on finishing the race?
 Yes, we will close the Half Marathon course at 1.30pm (4 running hours).
 This is a legal requirement to enable us to re-open the roads in the time agreed by the Emergency Services and Nottingham City Council.
 11. Can I run in fancy dress?
 Yes of course!
 However we recommend practising in your costume beforehand.
 If your outfit includes any other equipment other than clothing/shoes please get in touch with us as there may be other requirements to ensure the safety of other participants.
 12. Can I take part on a bike, stilts, roller skates, skate boards or pushing a buggy?
 No. Participants are not permitted to use any of the above or similar in the event and those attempting to do so will be prohibited from starting and may be forcibly removed from the course mid-race where necessary.
 Likewise, anyone attempting to start or join the race in any outfit that we, in our absolute discretion, deem unsuitable and/or dangerous to other competitors or spectators, will not be allowed to start the event or, if on the course, may be forcibly removed from the event.
 13. Will I get a medal at the finish?
 Yes, all finishers in all races who cross the finish line will get a medal!
 Please ensure to pick up your medal when you walk through our finish funnel.
-At the finish the runners will also receive water, a sports drink, a foil blanket and a t-shirt.
+At the finish the runners will also receive water, a sports drink and a foil blanket.
 14. When and where will the results be published?
 The results will be available online on the 30th September on this website; they will also be printed in the Nottingham Evening Post the following day.
 Please note these results are provisional, the official results are normally confirmed 2-3 days post event.